lusy/get-cupcake/README.md

 Students are supposed to study the code and then use it as an inspiration and basis in order to develop their own mini-game.

+The idea was inspired by the awesome book [Learn Python the Hard Way](https://learnpythonthehardway.org/) by Zed Shaw which I used to teach myself python over 10 years ago.

 ## Help online

 If you get stuck, following websites are good starting points for getting help: